MatisseBE/vLARA-DevMap/README.md

 ### Categories
-TSA/TRA:  Includes (temporary) restricted areas such as TRAs,TSAs and RESTs
+TSA/TRA:  (Temporary) restricted areas such as TRAs,TSAs and RESTs

 DANG:     Not restricted, but dangerous to the flight.
 E.g.: Aerial operations such as gliding and parachute jumping, or aerial refuling